shehio/AMATH583/ps3/Questions.rst

 ----------

 10. If you double the problem size for matrix-matrix product, how many more operations will matrix-matrix product perform?
+Since the complexity of the algorithm is O(n *** 3), if you double n, the operations will increase eightfolds.

 11. If the time to perform a given operation is constant, when you double the problem size for matrix-matrix product, how much more time will be required to compute the answer?
+Assuming the operation takes a constant time, then the increase will be still eightfold.

 12. What ratio did you see when doubling the problem size when mmtime called `mult_0`?
 (Hint, it may be larger than what pure operation count would predict.)
 Explain.
+For all the number of iterations that I tried, the number was between 9 and 13.
+The reason the ratio is more than 8 is that theoritical bounds generally don't take into account memory operations and processes swaps from the OS.
+These operations are extremely expensive.
+There's one outlier 1024 --> 2048, an outlier of 30.

 13. What raio did you see when doubling the problem size when mmtime called `mult_3`?
 Was this the same for `mult_0`?
 Referring to the function in amath583.cpp, what optimizations are implemented and what kinds of performance benefits might they provide?
+The numbers are between 8 and 9.
+No, they're way less than `mul_0`.

 14. (Extra credit.)
 Try also with `mult_1` and `mult_2`.

 All-Pairs